wand88/StarterPack/README.md

             npm install starterpack

     * If you use **npm** to install this repo to your local folder, you will need to cut all from node_modules folder, and put it in root folder of your project.
-Additionally, enter: npm install (to install all needed dependencies).
+Additionally, you have to install all needed dependencies:

+            npm install

     * That's it, you have clean setup to start coding.
     * Enjoy. :)
 ## All features explained